aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/nonebulletvalue/_index.md

 ```

 Gets the type of the bullet's value.
-[BulletType](../../com.aspose.cells/bullettype).
+See [BulletType](../../com.aspose.cells/bullettype).

 **Returns:**
 int